dib-lab/farm-notes/getting-started.md

 if you have used a non-default private key, use `-i <path to private key>`.

+**Warning**: do _not_ run big analyses on the 'farm' head node itself - for that, you'll want to use srun or sbatch.
+See the next section.

+(If you do run big analyses on the farm head, you run the risk of getting temporarily banned, and no one wants that!)

 ## Interactively logging in

 To request compute node resources to avoid running on the head node, use `srun`.
 This will request 20 GB RAM for 24 hours on high priority: